-The correlation between plume "westward" translocation and the equatorward wind stress (Figure 11) was higher than the correlation between plume area residuals and wind.
-The most prominent correlation (about -0.21) was observed between the plume position and the equatorward wind stress at 29-30°N at the time lag between 0 and 2 d.

-The resulting coefficient of determination R2 was 0.044.
+(Fig. 11) was higher than the correlation between plume area residuals and wind.
+The most prominent correlation (about -0.21) was observed between the plume position and the equatorward wind stress at $29-30^{\circ}N$ at the time lag between 0 and 2 days.
+The resulting coefficient of determination R^2 was 0.044.
 The negative sign of the correlation coefficient indicated that the increase of the equatorward wind stress along the central Baja California resulted in slight equatorward (i.e., eastward) translocation of the plume; on the contrast, the decrease of the equatorward wind stress resulted in poleward (westward) plume translocation.
-In other words, the direction of the alongshore translocation of the plume.
+In other words, the direction of remote wind forcing coincided with the direction of the alongshore translocation of the plume.

-To examine the influence of tidal circulation on the plumes, we correlated the residuals of the plume area not explained by the accumulated precipitated water (see Equation (2)) with the tidal variability, which in the Southern California Bight depends mostly on the lunar cycle (Figure 12).
-The correlation between the residuals of the plume area and tidal variability was very low and statistically insignificant (r=0.07; p=0.062).
-Averaging the residuals of the plume area over the day of lunar cycle reveals a slight relationship: maximum positive residuals were observed during the 16-17th and 2829th days of lunar cycle (see the bar chart at Figure 12A), meaning that during the periods of maximum tidal variability (i.e., new moon and full moon), the plume area was more "washed out" as compared with other periods of tidal cycle.
-This relationship was too small to be statistically significant (p=0.062 rather than the conventional 0.050 confidence level).
+To examine the influence of tidal circulation on the plumes, we correlated the residuals of the plume area not explained by the accumulated precipitated water (see Eq.
+(2)) with the tidal variability, which in the Southern California Bight depends mostly on the lunar cycle (Fig. 12).
+The correlation between the residuals of the plume area and tidal variability was very low and statistically insignificant (r = 0.07; p = 0.062).
+Including tidal variability as a new variable into the linear regression Eq.
+(2) (see Table 2) did not increase its significance.
+Averaging the residuals of the plume area over the day of lunar cycle reveals a slight relationship: maximum positive residuals were observed during the 16-17th and 28-29th days of lunar cycle (see the bar chart at Fig. 12A), meaning that during the periods of maximum tidal variability (i.e., new moon and full moon) the plume area was more "washed out" as compared with other periods of tidal cycle.
+This relationship was too small to be statistically significant (p = 0.062 rather than the conventional 0.050confidence level).